 Table 52-703 shall govern the use of this zoning district, including permitted, prohibited, special use, and conditional uses.
+Shipping containers are not permitted in Residential Zoning Districts.

 52-708 C. - Physical Requirements.

 Unless otherwise specified in this ordinance, principal dwellings permitted in the R-1 district shall conform to the following standards: